Shomal University: Faculty of Engineering and Technology

 The Faculty of Engineering and Technology was one of the first faculties of Shomal University, Amol (SUA) and conducts courses (undergraduate and graduate) in all engineering fields.
 In 1996, the faculty started with only undergraduate computer engineering and acceptance to this was on condition of passing the National University Entrance Exam conducted by the Ministry of Science, Research and Technology.
 Further courses are now offered in the fields of civil engineering, communications, electrical engineering, industrial engineering and architecture.
-As demand requires, new courses are constantly being offered and registration increases each year.